mtxslv/mtxslv.github.io/_posts/2020-09-03-xor_neural_net.md

 $$\vec{o} = M W \vec{i}$$,

-where $MW$ gives another matrix, because this is just a matrix multiplication.
+where $$MW$$ gives another matrix, because this is just a matrix multiplication.
 Let's call it _A_.
 Then:

 $$\vec{o} = A \vec{i}$$